josephsl/wintenApps/readme.md

 * Progress bar values and other information are no longer announced twice.
 * Odd control labels seen in certain Windows installations has been corrected.
 * NVDA will announce the name of the optional quality update control if present (download and install now link in Windows 10, download button in Windows 11).
+* In Windows 11, breadcrumb bar items are properly recognized.

 ## Weather